-While working in complex artwork you’ll often find the need to group the layers or some portions and elements of the artwork in one unit.
-Group layers come in handy for this, they allow you to make a segregate the layers, so you can hide these quickly, or so you can recursively transform the content of the group, or so you can apply a mask to all the layers inside this group as if they are one (e.g. by dragging an existing mask to a group layer), etc..
+While working on complex artwork you’ll often find the need to group some layers or portions and elements of the artwork as one unit.
+Group layers come in handy for this: They allow you to segregate some layers so you can hide these quickly, or so you can recursively transform the content of the group, or so you can apply a mask to all the layers inside this group as if they are one (e.g. by dragging an existing mask to a group layer), etc..
 You can quickly create a group layer by selecting the layers that should be grouped together and then pressing the Ctrl + G shortcut.

-A thing to note is that the layers inside a group layer are considered separately when the layer gets composited, the layers inside a group are separately composited and then this image is taken in to account when compositing the whole image, while on the contrary, the groups in Photoshop have something called pass-through mode which makes the layer behave as if they are not in a group and get composited along with other layers of the stack.
-The recent versions of Krita have pass-through mode you can enable it to get similar behavior
+A thing to note is that the layers inside a group layer are considered separately from the outside when the group layer gets composited: All layers inside are combined first, and then this intermediate result is used on the outside for compositing the rest of the image.
+In Photoshop on the contrary, groups have something called pass-through mode which makes the layers behave as if they are not in a group and get composited along with other layers of the stack.
+Recent versions of Krita offer a pass-through mode as well, which can be enabled in order to get similar behavior.